🎯 Big picture

 Key rule:

-In E1 reactions, the trans (E) alkene is typically the major product because it is more stable, with bulky groups on opposite sides reducing steric hindrance.
+The trans (E) alkene is generally the major product, because placing bulky groups on opposite sides reduces steric hindrance, making it more stable.

 Quick recap